 Quality and security are not the sole domain of developers; skilled operators and security experts are still essential to success.
-Experts are needed to guide and educate as responsibilities are pushed down to development teams.
+Experts are needed to guide and educate about shifting security left as responsibilities are pushed down to development teams.
 Just as site reliability engineering (SRE) teams support developers to help them better operate their applications, security needs to adopt the same mentality.

 Tools that facilitate sharing between different disciplines, often across organizational barriers, are required not just desirable.
 The alternatives, either separate functions with their own competing tools, or one group with a second-class experience, are insufficient.
 Operators using one set of tools, and developers using another, will only lead to organizational silos.
 This rarely means one tool to rule them all.
 Modern developer tooling focuses on application and on feedback into the development process.
 Developer tooling should integrate well with operations tooling (capable of low-level investigation and over-time reporting) and work with the abstractions used by the different roles.